Counselling and personal development

 We welcome applicants from a variety of theoretical orientations and training backgrounds (in counselling & psychotherapy) and from diverse personal and cultural backgrounds.
 The scheme offers an opportunity to gain work experience in the context of an inner-city institution of Higher Education, which has a culturally diverse population and a high proportion of mature (25+) students.

 Update!
-Recruitment Year 2020-21 - Our recruitment for the following academic year has started and the deadline for applications is 9am on Monday 8th June 2020; applicants are urged to submit their application as soon as possible.
+Recruitment Year 2020-21 - Our recruitment for the following academic year has now been completed.
 For more information, please check our placements webpage and/or contact our placement coordinator, John Mackessy, at: firstname.lastname@example.org.
 We'd be happy to answer any questions you might have about our scheme.

 Mitigating circumstances, appeals and supportive information